josephthomashines/pandoc-resume/markdown/resume.md

 : **Rockledge Borough:** *Public Works Laborer*

-: * Manage inventory of industrial grade tools and machinery at garage : * Maintain cleanliness of garage aswell as neighborhood parks and streets : * Complete manual labor to enable crew memebers to be more efficient
+: * Manage inventory of industrial grade tools and machinery at garage : * Maintain cleanliness of garage as well as neighborhood parks and streets : * Complete manual labor to enable crew members to be more efficient

 Skills
 ----------